swiss-seismological-service/scdetect/doc/base/Theoretical-Background.rst

   *amplitudes* (i.e. the maximum sample-wise RMS regarding the horizontal components for a certain sensor location w.r.t. velocity seismograms).

-Amplitudes are calculated once an origin has been declared.
+Amplitudes are calculated once an :external:term:`origin` has been declared.

 In general, the computation of amplitudes is sensor location dependent.
 In order to provide dedicated configuration for different sensor locations ``scdetect-cc``